Skip to main content

 Is Bomras good for solo dining?

 Solid choice for solo.
-The relaxed Goa format and Indian fusion menu both translate well to a single diner, and the booking difficulty is low enough that you will not feel penalised for a table of one.
+The relaxed Goa format and Indian fusion menu both translate well to a single diner, the booking difficulty is low enough that you will not feel penalised for a table of one.
 Use the extra budget you save on a second person to order more of the drinks menu.

 How far ahead should I book Bomras?